 |I’m going to miss our townhome.|

 We traveled north on Interstate 17 to the I-40 heading east.
-Graham and I took turns driving.
+Graham and I took turns driving on our road trip.

 New Mexico seemed to go on forever.
 It seemed that we spent most of the first day driving through the Land of Enchantment.
 It was easily the most scenic of the states we drove through, though.